amshafer/nvidia-driver/UPDATING.md

 * Apply the patches
 * Test the build

+#### NOTE

+These steps are usually performed by the owner of this repository.
+If you plan on using this to update a driver please be aware that you may be duplicating work.
+If the driver version you need has not been populated feel free to reach out and request it.

 ### Baseline

 The `baseline` branch is the starting point.
 All driver versions will branch